-Since the potential target word and amount of repetition is dependent upon the roll of the double dice, students look forward to their turn with anticipation.
+Since the potential target word and amount of repetition are dependent upon the roll of the double dice, students look forward to their turn with anticipation.
 You can now maximize your students’ therapy time by keeping them interested while simultaneously obtaining numerous repetitions needed for developing correct speech habits.
 Preschoolers also end up learning their shapes in the process; however, this skill is not needed to use the worksheets!

 Here is what is included in the workbook:

-- Reproducible worksheets setup to accommodate SLPs that are targeting phonological processes as well as those who are targeting specific sounds.
+- Reproducible worksheets are setup to accommodate SLPs who are targeting phonological processes as well as those who are targeting specific sounds.
 It contains worksheets targeting velar fronting, final consonant deletion, initial consonant deletion, stopping, and syllable reduction at the word level.
-It also addresses the following sounds: k, g, ng, p, b, m, n, w, t, d, f, v, and h in in the initial and final positions of words.
+It also addresses the following sounds: k, g, ng, p, b, m, n, w, t, d, f, v, and h in the initial and final positions of words.

 - Each target word was carefully selected to have both a simple phonemic syllable structure (CV, CVC, etc.) and be within the vocabulary range of a younger student as much as possible.

-- Contains guidelines for play page, a game variations/suggestions page, certificates, tracking chart, and blank master pages.
+- Contains guidelines for play page, a game variations/suggestions page, certificates, a tracking chart, and blank master pages.

-All game sheets are played in a similar manner, so you can mix-and-match game pages within a single therapy group (i.e., one student can be working on /k/ and another working on /f/ and both can be working in the same group).
+All game sheets are played in a similar manner, so you can mix and match game pages within a single therapy group (i.e., one student can be working on /k/ and another working on /f/, and both can be working in the same group).
 Enjoy this versatile speech resource and be amazed at the number of repetitions you can achieve during therapy!

 Includes: 224 Pages, reproducible